vaeryn-uk/go-httptester/README.md

 		// Or a JSON body.
 		ht.JsonBody("some data"),
 	).Expect(
-		// Use ExpectXXX() to make assertions against it.
+		// Use ExpectXXX() to set up assertions against the resulting response.
 		// Like its return code.
 		ht.ExpectCode(200),
 		// Or that the raw body contains some string.